erdem-l/erdeml/content/event/10102024/index.md

 ---
-title: The New Superpower: India's Role in the Arctic
+title: "The New Superpower: India's Role in the Arctic"
-event: The New Superpower: India's Role in the Arctic
+event: "The New Superpower: India's Role in the Arctic"
 event_url: https://www.fni.no/events/the-new-superpower-indias-role-in-the-world-and-the-arctic

 location: Youngs,